 The conditional is different now.
 We know that the component failed early, but we don’t know whether it passed the shock test.
 Hence the conditional is \(\mathsfit{f}\land \mathsfit{J}\).

-We are told that if an electric component fails early, then at production it didn’t pass either the heating test or the shock test.
-Let’s write this as
+We are told that if an electric component fails early, then at production it didn’t pass the heating test or the shock test (or neither).
+This is given as a sure fact.
+Let’s write it as

 Finally the problem says that there’s no reason to believe that the component didn’t pass the heating test, more than it didn’t pass the shock test.
 This can be written as follows:

-Note this interesting situation: we are not given the numerical values of these two probabilities, we are only told that they are equal.
+Note the interesting situation above: we are not given the numerical values of these two probabilities; we are only told that they are equal.
 This is an example of application of the principle of indifference, which we’ll discuss more in detail later.

-Also in this case there is no unique way of applying the rules to reach our target inference, but all ways lead to the same result.
+Also in this case there is no unique way of applying the rules to reach our target inference, but all paths will lead to the same result.
 Let’s try to proceed backwards:

 So the probability that the component didn’t pass the heating test is \(55\%\).